The best home remodels for aging in place

 Are home modifications tax deductible?

-Some home modifications may qualify as medical expenses, and so be eligible for an itemized deduction on your income tax return.
-A home modification may be tax-deductible as a medical expense if it is made to accommodate the disabilities (preferably documented by a physician or other health care provider) of someone who lives in the home, according to the IRS.
+Some home modifications may qualify as medical expenses, and so be eligible for a deduction on your income tax return (you’d have to itemize deductions).
+A home modification may be tax-deductible as a medical expense if it is made to accommodate the disabilities, preferably documented by a physician or other health care provider, of someone who lives in the home, according to the IRS.

 What counts as a home modification for tax purposes?
-As the IRS outlines, capital expenditures for installing special medical equipment or reasonable home modifications made for medical reasons are sometimes fully tax-deductible, as long as they don’t add to the property value.
+As the IRS outlines, capital expenditures for installing special medical equipment or making reasonable home alterations to accomodate a health or medical issues can be fully tax-deductible, as long as they don’t add to the property value.

 Permanent home improvements that do increase the value of your property may still be partially deductible as a medical expense — the cost of the improvement minus the increase in the property value is the amount that can be considered.